Examination periods and registration deadlines

 Changes concerning GOP starting WS 2018/9

 For the first time at the exams following WS 2018/9, there will be a regular exam registration for the module exams within GOP during the first year of the Bachelor’s program.
 The exam registration serves us to do the seating plans.

 If you do not register for the exams of GOP, the legal fiction of registration according to the exam regulations still holds – automatic registration is done by the student’s office and not showing up results in not passing.
 For students that did not register themselves, no seating place will be assigned at first.
 You can take the exam without self-registration – but you may have to do it with a less than optimal seating situation.

 If you as a physics student miss to register an exam within the deadline in TUMonline for a good reason, you may file for late registration using the late registration form.

 Late registration of students of other departments even in physics exams is only done by the other department.
 For example, a student in the Bachelor's program in Mathematics requiring late registration in the Experimental Physics 1 exam needs to contact the Infopoint of Mathematics.

 Physics students should hand in the completed form to Dr. Karl Dressler or Dr. Philipp H. v.
-Loewenfeld in person.
+Loewenfeld in person (only if you are absolutely sure to have filled in everything correctly, you may send the form via mail or as scan via e-mail to email@example.com).
 It needs to be signed by you and either the examiner or the teaching assistant responsible for the exam organization.
 Take care of including the correct code of the exam – the exam number is usually identical to the module number and is never a simple integer but starts with the shorthand of the responsible department (e.g. "PH" for exams in Physics).